mxagar/airbnb_data_analysis/Blog_Post.md

 If you're a soccer fan, maybe you've heard about the Basque derby: [Athletic de Bilbao](https://en.wikipedia.org/wiki/Athletic_Bilbao) vs. [Real Sociedad](https://en.wikipedia.org/wiki/Real_Sociedad).
 Both football teams are originally from the two major cities, Bilbao and Donostia-San Sebastian, and they represent the healthy rivalry between the two province capitals.

+In order to determine the differences between the two cities in terms of listing features, I have computed the same difference or significance plot as before, shown below.

 <p align="center">
 <img src="/pics/donostia_bilbao_comparison.png" alt="Feature differences between accomodations in Donostian-San Sebastian and Bilbao" width="600"/>
 </p>

+Donostia-San Sebastian seems to have

+- larger prices,
+- more descriptions in English,
+- more often patios of balconies,
+- more often entire homes or appartments,
+- more space for accommodates,
+- ...

+On the other hand, Bilbao has

+- more shared bedrooms,
+- more amenities such as hangers, first aid kits, extra pillows, breakfast
+- ...

+Finally, as before, I leave the price distribution for both cities, since it is the feature in which the difference is more significant.

 <p align="center">
 <img src="/pics/price_distribution_city.png" alt="Price distribution for accommodations in Donostia-San Sebastian and Bilbao" width="600"/>